 Codes and Frequencies

-For sample children age 4 to 17, whose parents said they had difficulties with emotions, concentration, behavior, or being able to get along with other people (EMODIFF), and whose difficulties had last 1 month or longer (DIFMOS), DIFLEISURE reports responses to the follow-up question, "Do the difficulties interfere with your child's everyday life in the following areas . . .
+For sample children age 4 to 17, whose parents said they had difficulties with emotions, concentration, behavior, or being able to get along with other people (EMODIFF), DIFLEISURE reports responses to the follow-up question, "Do the difficulties interfere with your child's everyday life in the following areas . . .
 Classroom learning?"
 Interviewers handed respondents a flashcard listing acceptable responses: "Not at all," "A little," "A medium amount," "A great deal."
+Prior to 2019, the universe was further restricted to those with a known response to DIFMOS.
 The Field Representative's Manuals for 2001 and 2003-2004 noted, in conjunction with this question, "While it is true that some leisure activities may involve other children or youths, they may also include family or solitary activities such as reading or some hobbies."

 As discussed in more detail below, DIFLEISURE was part of the Strengths and Difficulties Questionnaire Extended (SDQ-EX) which, according to the 2001 and 2003-2004 Manuals, was included "to monitor emotional and behavioral problems in children and the impact that these problems have on children's lives."
 More specifically, in these years, DIFLEISURE was part of a section of the SDQ-EX which the NHIS Survey Descriptions for 2001 forward describe as "extended questions that provide information on the duration of a child's problem and the impact that problem has on the child and his/her family."

 Interviewers also asked whether difficulties interfered with other aspects of the child's everyday life.